 Embrace plans to slowly roll out nationwide its pioneering pet insurance in the next six months.

-“We make sure that this product will work to serve pet lovers nationwide.
-I'm now confident to say that we are ready.”
+“We made sure that this product will work to serve pet lovers nationwide.
+I'm now confident to say that we are ready," Muntuerto said.

 By ALMA J. BUELVA

 A startup dog food company, Escuin Pet Food Manufacturing, is making a strong pitch for raw feeding with its fresh line of frozen uncooked meat with vegetables and dog treats made from natural ingredients.